 When you find some of the brands or names stated in the “Types of Borovička” section you can be sure you are buying high-quality alcohol.
 For example, the price for a 0,7-liter bottle of Spišská borovička is approximately 10€ (Euros).

-You can find a current and well-known brands in pictures bellow:
+You can find current and well-known brands in the pictures below:

 You can also buy Borovička in specialty stores selling alcohol.
 These stores sell high-quality alcohol in most cases so you don’t need to worry about buying these beverages.